Blick auf das D4 und das AD Gebäude

 Biographical Sketch

 Dr.habil.
-Tamás Molnár joined the Institute for Law and Governance as a guest researcher in August 2024.
+Tamás Molnár has been affiliated with the Institute for Law and Governance since August 2024.
 He studied law at the ELTE University in Budapest (Master of Laws) and at the Université libre de Bruxelles, Institut d’Etudes europénnnes (LL.M. on EU law) and holds a Ph.D. in public international law (ELTE University, Budapest).
 He obtained his post-doctoral qualification called “habilitation” (dr. habil.) in public international law in 2022 (ELTE University, Budapest).

 Since September 2016, Tamás has been working as a legal research officer on asylum, migration and borders as well as horizontal issues of public international law at the EU Agency for Fundamental Rights (FRA) in Vienna.
 Before his tenure with FRA, he worked for a decade in various ministries in Hungary in the fields of constitutional law, law of treaties, law of international organizations, as well as international and EU migration/refugee law and their domestic implementation (drafting legislation and negotiating treaties).